ShivanS93/100-days-of-code/r1-log.md

 - looking at training data using linear regression and then using decision tree
 - next is looking at validation of the methods used Day 42 of Data

+## R1D87
+Hands-On Machine Learning.
+Chapter 2
+- working on fitting models applied to preprocessed data
+- examples include using random forest
+- next is learning about fine-turning the model
+Day 43 of data